edonv/ProgressManager/README.md

 let progress = ProgressManager(
     ProgressSteps.self,
     childTaskUnitCounts: [
-        // 1 unit of this task must be completed for it to be consiedered "complete" by the parent .importantStep: 1,
+        // 1 unit of this task must be completed for it to be considered "complete" by the parent .importantStep: 1,
-        // 1 unit of this task must be completed for it to be consiedered "complete" by the parent .smallStep: 1,
+        // 1 unit of this task must be completed for it to be considered "complete" by the parent .smallStep: 1,
-        // 6 units of this task must be completed for it to be consiedered "complete" by the parent .aMultiUnitStep: 6,
+        // 6 units of this task must be completed for it to be considered "complete" by the parent .aMultiUnitStep: 6,
     ],
     childTaskUnitCountsInParent: [